 No co-product allocation occurs in the product foreground system.
 Allocation was used in the LCA FE MLC (managed LCA content) 2021.2 background data.
-For further information on a specific product see https://sphera.com/product-sustainability-gabi-data-search/.
+For further information on a specific product see https://sphera.com/product-sustainability-gabi-data-search/

-The LCA model accounts for the inbound transportation of the glass cullet to A2.
+LCA model accounts for the inbound-transportation of all raw materials including the glass cullet to A2.
 For recycled content and disposal at end-of-life, system boundaries were drawn consistent with the cut-off allocation approach.
-Therefore under a cut-off approach, recycled inputs in the fiberglass production such as cullet are considered burden free, and any avoided burden as a result of recycling at the EOL (material or energy recovered) is not considered.
+Therefore, under a cut-off approach, recycled inputs in the fiberglass production such as cullet are considered burden free, and any avoided burden as a result of recycling at the EOL (material or energy recover) is not considered.